Incorporating a company in Singapore: A step-by-step guide

 You do not need a work visa to operate your company from overseas.
 However, if you wish to move to Singapore to manage the company, you need to apply for an EP or EntrePass.
 Once you obtain a Singapore work visa, you can act as the director of the company.

 Shaft Ph provides company incorporation services and can help you fulfil the resident director and company secretary requirement on a temporary or long-term basis.
+Make use of our Incorporation tool, to get your company up and running in minutes!

 Get in touch to enquire about how we can help you.